MarcinL1337/First-order-language/README.md

 # Boolean-expressions
-Implementation of a parser and evaluator for boolean expressions written in Plait (typed Racket) language.
+Implementation of a parser and evaluator for first order language expressions written in Plait (typed Racket) language.